stefanos1316/epidose/README.md

 a dosimeter located in the vicinity.
 By basing its code on the DP3T reference implementation it should also interoperate with the corresponding smartphone applications.
-The dosimeter's design calls for it to be is pre-configured to obtain possibly infected contacts and software updates through a global WiFi sharing network, such as that offered by [fon](https://fon.com/).
+The dosimeter's design calls for it to be pre-configured to obtain possibly infected contacts and software updates through a global WiFi sharing network, such as that offered by [fon](https://fon.com/).